k2view-academy/K2View-Academy/articles/demo_project/01_local_installation_of_zookeper_kafka_and_ES.md

 2. Copy the Kafka zip file to  to your local directory, for example: **C:\k2view**, and extract the zip file.
 3. Go to the **config** sub-directory under the Kafka directory, for example: **C:\K2View\kafka_2.12-2.5.0\config**.
 4. Open the **server.properties** file for editing.
 Find and edit the **log.dirs=/tmp/kafka-logs** line and replace the **/tmp/kafka-logs** with **[Kafka local directory]\data**.
 For example **log.dir= C:\K2View\kafka_2.12-2.5.0\data**.
-4. Start Kafka, open a new cmd window from the Kafka directory and run the following command in the cmd window: .\bin\windows\kafka-server-start.bat .\config\server.properties.
+4. Start Kafka, open a new cmd window from the Kafka directory and run the following command in the cmd window: **.\bin\windows\kafka-server-start.bat .\config\server.properties**